-We compared the boulders from the subgroups PYR1a and PYR1b that have a color spectrum indicative of pyroxene to spectra of ordinary chondrites (OCs;

-originating from S-type bodies) and HED meteorites obtained in the laboratory and resampled to MapCam filters.
-Most of the meteorite data that we included in our spectral library for this study were extracted from the RELAB database, but some are laboratory spectra of more recent falls or finds (Reddy et al. 2014; Le Corre et al., 2015).
-The analyzed spectra were collected from powdered samples with varying grain size (such as < 45 μ m, 45-90 μ m, 90-250 μ m, 250-500 μ m) as well as from slabs or surfaces of meteorites.
-Among the OCs, our library has 21 H chondrites, 20 L chondrites, and 16 LL chondrites, including some spectra of recent falls and some spectra taken on the unaltered or melted/shocked part of the meteorites.
-Among the HED meteorites, we used 64 spectra of howardites, 139 spectra of eucrites (including some cumulate eucrites, shocked eucrites and melts), and 52 spectra of diogenites (with one olivine-diogenite).
-Our set of HED spectra also includes data from recent falls in addition to some recent finds.
+We compared the boulders from the subgroups PYR1a and PYR1b that have a color spectrum indicative of pyroxene to spectra of OCs (originating from S-type bodies) and HED meteorites obtained in the laboratory and resampled to MapCam filters.
+Most of the meteorite data that we included in our spectral library for this study were extracted from the RELAB database, but some are laboratory spectra of more recent falls or finds (Reddy et al. 2014; Le Corre et al. 2015).
+The analyzed spectra were collected from powdered samples with varying grain sizes (such as <45, 45-90, 90-250, and 250-500 μ m), as well as from slabs or surfaces of meteorites.
+Among the OCs, our library has 21 H chondrites, 20 L chondrites, and 16 LL chondrites, including some spectra of recent falls and some spectra taken on the unaltered or melted/ shocked part of the meteorites.
+Among the HED meteorites, we used 64 spectra of howardites, 139 spectra of eucrites (including some cumulate eucrites, shocked eucrites, and melts), and 52 spectra of diogenites (with one olivine diogenite).
+Our set of HED spectra also includes data from recent falls, in addition to some recent finds.
 Finally, 19 spectra of laboratory and areal mixtures of Millbillillie (eucrite) and Murchison (CM2) first discussed in Le Corre et al. (2011) were added to our spectral library.

-We searched for the best spectral matches to the pyroxene-bearing boulder subgroups (PYR1a and PYR1b).
-First, we selected the meteorite candidates based on visual comparisons in absolute reflectance, with spectra normalized at 550 nm and at 700 nm to evaluate the spectral shape.
-In our classification schemes, exogenic boulders and clasts presented in DellaGiustina et al. (2020a) are represented as PYR1b (sites 1, 2, 3, 4, 6 with $W{\rm peak} > 10\%$ and site 5 with $W{\rm peak} < 4\%$).
-We also evaluated the boulders' affinity with OCs or HEDs based on the proximity of data points in scatterplots of color parameters such as ratios, relative slope, albedo and $W{\rm peak}$.
+We searched for the best spectral matches to the pyroxenebearing boulder subgroups (PYR1a and PYR1b).
+First, we selected the meteorite candidates based on visual comparisons in absolute reflectance, with spectra normalized at 550 and 700 nm to evaluate the spectral shape.
+In our classification schemes, exogenic boulders and clasts presented in DellaGiustina et al. (2021) are represented as PYR1b (sites 1, 2, 3, 4, and 6 with $W{\text{peak}} > 10\%$ and site 5 with $W{\text{peak}} < 4\%$).
+We also evaluated the boulders' affinity with OCs or HEDs based on the proximity of data points in scatter plots of color parameters such as ratios, relative slope, albedo, and W{peak} .